kyle1/pylog/README.md

-# pylog
+# Pylog  :snake:

-Pylog is a package for creating data logs and sending emails.
+Pylog is a package for building data logs and sending emails.

+... that's it.